METALS-Copper pressured by China property worries after holiday

 * COPPER STOCKS: LME copper inventories MCUSTX-TOTAL fell further on Tuesday to 212,925 tonnes, the lowest since January.

-* TREATMENT CHARGES: China’s top copper smelters have set their floor treatment and refining charges (TC/RCs) for the fourth quarter at $90 per tonne and 9 cents per pound, two sources with direct knowledge of the matter said on Tuesday, down from $95/9.5 cents in the same period last year.
+* TREATMENT CHARGES: China’s top copper smelters have set their floor treatment and refining charges (TC/RCs) for the fourth quarter at $90 per tonne and 9 cents per pound, sources said, down from $95/9.5 cents in the same period last year.

 * TC/RCs typically fall when concentrate supply declines or smelting capacity rises.

-* ZINC: Bearish investors have been targeting LME zinc , which shed 1.3 percent to $2,531 a tonne.
+* ZINC: Bearish investors have been targeting LME zinc , which shed 1.5 percent in official rings to a bid of $2,525 a tonne.
 “The metal exhibits the second largest short of the complex on our estimates at 25 percent of open interest,” Munro at Marex said.

-Reporting by Eric Onstad; Editing by Mark Potter
+Reporting by Eric Onstad; Editing by Mark Potter and Louise Heavens